 Eat Local Food

-As we already mentioned, Basel is expensive.
+As we already mentioned, Basel is an expensive city – including the Basel food scene.
 Fabulous restaurants, like the 3 star Michelin rated Cheval Blanc, are tempting but not feasible if you’re on a budget.
+Luckily. there are other good places to eat in Basel.
+Read on for some more affordable Basel dining options.

-When deciding where to dine in Basel, one option is to eat at an outdoor cafe.
+When deciding where to eat in Basel, one option is to eat at an outdoor cafe.
 Though cheaper than a Michelin restaurant, Swiss cafés are still fairly expensive compared to other European cities.
-Don’t despair.
-Doner kebab shops are located all over the city, practically on every corner.
+However, don’t despair if you’re looking for cheap places to eat in Basel.
+Doner kebab shops are located all over the city, located practically on every corner.
 They’re yummy.
 They’re filling.
 And at around $8.50, they’re relatively affordable.
+If you’re in Basel on a budget, doner kebabs are the best bet for cheap eats Basel options.

 Get Your Art On

-During our Basel visit, we visited two world-class art museums in just two days.
+During our Basel visit, we couldn’t pick just one Basel museum… so we visited two world-class art museums in just two days.

-However, it’s the Fondation Beyeler that we will long remember.
+However, it’s the Fondation Beyeler that won the prize as our favorite museum in Basel.
 Between Renzo Piano’s unique, open architecture and the extensive Picasso collection, it is a full art immersion experience.
 Though the museum is located in a bucolic neighborhood on the outskirts of the city, it’s well worth a short bus ride to see Ernst Beyeler’s stunning art collection of paintings and sculptures.
 Between this museum and his role as a founder of Art Basel in 1970, Beyeler has made a huge mark on the Basel art scene.

 These museums may not be cheap, but don’t skip them.
-Basel Cards are a great solution as they include transportation and special discounts as well as reduced admission to the city’s many museums.
+Basel Cards are a great solution as they include transportation and special discounts as well as reduced admission to many of the city’s museums and other top Basel attractions.
 Depending on your schedule, you can purchase cards for 24, 48 or 72 hours.

 Kunstmuseum Basel is located at St. Alban-Graben 16, 4051 Basel, Switzerland.